 Some women may simply need a few weeks break from their situation while, for others, refuge support is the first step to a whole new life.
 All women receive the same level of service and support from the workers regardless of how long they stay.

 In an emergency, Refuge Workers will help you with your immediate needs – medical attention, clothes, food, toiletries etc. During your stay we may offer:

 Our One Stop Shop in Wrexham is for anyone who has experienced or is experiencing domestic abuse in the Wrexham area.

-All women who visit drop in can be assured of a warm welcome.
+All women who visit the One Stop Shop can be assured of a warm welcome.
 We listen and provide information to enable women to decide what is right for them, in a safe space.

-We offer drop-in support, access to advocacy through our Independent Domestic Violence Adviser (IDVA) service, and access to support from other service providers such as solicitors, debt advisors, counselling and housing services.
+We offer a community support service, access to advocacy through our Independent Domestic Violence Adviser (IDVA) service, and access to support from other service providers such as solicitors, debt advisors, counselling and housing services.
 Support can also include assistance with legal issues, child contact arrangements and problems with housing, debt or drug and alcohol abuse.

-Our Drop-In Service is available to anyone who has experienced or is experiencing domestic abuse in the Wrexham area, on Monday, Tuesday, Thursday and Friday, 10am – 2pm (no appointment is necessary).
+Our community support is available to anyone who has experienced or is experiencing domestic abuse in the Wrexham area, on Monday, Tuesday, Thursday and Friday, by appointment only on the following number: 01978 310 203

 We run groups programmes that are open to any woman who wants to join a supportive group to explore more about the issues surrounding domestic abuse, and to help move towards recovery from abuse.